Skip the Post-It: Why Password Management Software Is Necessary

 Passwords are the digital keys to your business.

-It is critical those passwords are controlled and access limited to those who need it.
+It is critical those passwords are controlled and limit access to those who need it.

 You wouldn’t give a stranger the keys to your house or your storefront, but failing to use password protection is the digital equivalent of leaving copies of your key on the front stoop.